 Months of entry

-You’ll gain essential skills in interpreting, active listening and note-taking, then practice specialised consecutive and simultaneous interpreting in our conference suites.
-This two-language programme enables you to interpret from two other languages into English.
-You can choose from optional modules on topics such as genre analysis and machine translation, or specialised translation in your chosen language pair.
+You’ll gain essential skills in interpreting, analysis, active listening and note-taking, then build on this foundation by practising specialised consecutive and simultaneous interpreting in our conference interpreting facilities.
+You can also choose from optional modules informed by the leading research of our staff such as genre analysis, corpus linguistics, computer-assisted translation and machine translation.

-Contracted practitioners and leading academics come together in our centre for translation studies.
-Recommended by the International Association of Conference Interpreters (AIIC), this exciting programme will prepare you to succeed in a competitive sector.
+Contracted practitioners and leading academics come together in our Centre for Translation Studies.
+Recognised by the International Association of Conference Interpreters (AIIC), this exciting programme will prepare you to succeed in a competitive and rewarding sector.

 Fees and funding